19 Things to Know Before Moving to Orlando, FL

 15. Orlando Family Attractions

-Orlando is a city with family-friendly attractions scattered throughout the city.
+Orlando has family-friendly attractions scattered throughout the city.
 Get hands-on with interactive exhibits at the Orlando Science Center.
 A La Carte hosts Movie Monday, perfect for a weekly family outing.

 The Museum of Illusions Orlando is located in ICON Park.
 It has more exhibits and illusions than any other edutainment stop in Central Florida.
 You'll see illusions like the Tilted Room and the eerie Head on a Plate.